Skip to Content

 The popularity of the Masai Mara makes it one of the most expensive reserves to visit in Kenya.

-Recommended Booking Options For This 3 Day Kenya Itinerary
+Recommended Booking Options For Your 3-Day Masai Mara Safari Itinerary

 Private Safari

-Most popular & best experience – typical prices start from $360 per person per day.
+Most popular & best experience – typical prices for this itinerary start from $350 per person per day.

 Visit safarisbyella.com for free quotes from trustworthy local tour companies I use to book my own trips.